- 1 The Best Drones For $300 Or Less

-This is a great option for anyone on the go, because it’s got a massive control range that allows for exploring new areas.
+This is a great option for anyone on the go because it’s got a massive control range that allows for exploring new areas.

-It’s also a beginner friendly drone, so it’s a nice introduction to the hobby.
+It’s also a beginner-friendly drone, so it’s a nice introduction to the hobby.
 The GPS hovering lets you tinker with controls and learn them safely before releasing it and the return-to-home option makes it less likely that you’ll lose your drone for any reason.

 This drone has some truly spectacular specs and features, so let’s take a look at the list!

-- GPS-assisted flight lets drone hover with stability and return home when the battery is low or signal drops; it can also follow you and fly circles along your designated radius
+- GPS-assisted flight lets the drone hover with stability and return home when the battery is low or signal drops; it can also follow you and fly circles along your designated radius

-- Up to 16 minutes of flight time and a 2k (or 1.2 mile) control range, though FPV stops at 500 meters, so don’t rely on that to see where you’re going if you plan to take advantage of the control range
+- Up to 16 minutes of flight time and a 2k (or 1.2 miles) control range, though FPV stops at 500 meters, so don’t rely on that to see where you’re going if you plan to take advantage of the control range

-- Full HD 1080p resolution camera for high quality aerial shots and panoramas that can transmit live video through their smartphone app
+- Full HD 1080p resolution camera for high-quality aerial shots and panoramas that can transmit live video through their smartphone app

 - Remote control has a built-in phone holder, so you can seamlessly integrate the app with the controls